CamDavidsonPilon/lifetimes/README.md

 ## Introduction
 As emphasized by P. Fader and B. Hardie, understanding and acting on customer lifetime value (CLV) is the most important part of your business's sales efforts.
-[And everyone is doing it wrong](https://www.youtube.com/watch?v=guj2gVEEx4s) (apparently). *Lifetimes* is a Python library to calculate CLV for you.
+[And (apparently) everyone is doing it wrong](https://www.youtube.com/watch?v=guj2gVEEx4s) (apparently). *Lifetimes* is a Python library to calculate CLV for you.

 More generally, Lifetimes can be used to understand and predict future usage based on a few lax assumption: